beardedtim/study-helper/README.md

 > TODO: add requirements.txt or whatever the heck pip needs
 >
-> For now it's zmq and docling
+> For now it's rmq and docling

 ### File ExplorerE